Best savings accounts in Singapore with highest interest rates [May 2025]

 If you are open to locking in your savings, check out our guide to best fixed deposit rates in Singapore.

-Join the Beansprout Telegram group to get the latest insights on the best savings accounts.
+Join the Beansprout Telegram group to get the latest insights on growing your wealth.

 Read also